TYPE // 001 | CLASSIFICATION: American_Traditional

 Bio-Mechanical

 Blends human anatomy with mechanical, robotic, or alien elements to create the illusion of machinery beneath the skin.
 Heavily inspired by the surrealist art of H.R.
-Giger and popularized in the 1980s.
+Giger and popularised in the 1980s.

 Tattoo style example